-Full details on the brands and why they are so expensive can be found in the rest of this post below.
-From super-premium to luxury water, each brand carries a story.
+Full details on these expensive water brands and the reasons for their prices can be found in the rest of this post below.
+From super-premium to luxury, each water brand carries a story.

 THE FULL STORY:

 For years headlines have popped up talking about expensive water.
 A Google or YouTube search for "most expensive water" or "most expensive bottled water" turns up a quick series of lists.
 Most of them have incorrect pricing, or use the same old data including several brands that no longer exist.
 The not-so-subtle message in these pieces is that it is crazy for H2O to cost so much.
 The reality is more nuanced.

 Water is a human right and a delight

 Water is a human right.
 Full stop.
 Food is also a human right.
 Full stop.
 And in both cases, it can and should at times also be a delight for our senses.
 Different natural waters like different foods can bring greater and varied enjoyment through taste, presentation, and origins.
 Enjoying premium foods that cost more in no way negates the human right of all to food.
 Similarly with water, enjoying a unique natural water that sells at a premium for its qualities and rarity can be a true delight, while the human right to clean, pure, tap water remains firm.

 Many people think all water tastes the same.
 But most of us have known someone who can easily discern differences.
 Maybe you are one of them.
 And when the differences are explained and tasted, even more people understand.
 I have run numerous water tastings, usually with 6 different brands at a time, and no one has ever left without understanding that water is not just water.
-Most walk away with a favourite, such as in this brief clip of a water tasting we did at Gruvelageret restaurant here in Svalbard.
+Most walk away with a favorite, such as in this brief clip of a water tasting we did at Gruvelageret restaurant here in Svalbard.
 And with water menus popping up at restaurants, hotels, bars, and spas around the world, there are more opportunities than ever for everyone to find their favorites.

 What can make a bottled water expensive?